jakub-m/formaggo/README.md

 # 🧀 Formaggo.
 A cheesy exhaustive state checker in Go.

-Formaggo is a simple model changes inspired by TLA+.
+Formaggo is a simple model checker inspired by TLA+.
 The checker and the models are written in Go, compiled and run as a single binary.

 A model is specified as a set of Transitions.
 A transition is a function that